patrickgrey/patrickgrey.1.1/app/_posts/2014-01-11-case-elearning-ht.md

   <figcaption>Screenshot of the Headings Tutor game.</figcaption>
 </figure>

- You can try this game by registering with the <a href="https://trainingzone.eurocontrol.int/" title="Open the Eurocontrol LMS website in a new window." target="_blank">Eurocontrol LMS</a> and looking in the catalogue for "Headings Tutor".
+ You can try this game on the <a href="https://trainingzone.eurocontrol.int/clix/data/scorm/decompressed/atco_games_234707/SCOs/index_direct.htm" title="Open the Eurocontrol LMS website in a new window." target="_blank">Eurocontrol LMS</a>. catalogue for "Headings Tutor".

 The game is built on the HTML5 canvas element using <a href="http://www.createjs.com/" title="Open the createjs.com website in a new window." target="_blank">http://www.createjs.com/</a>.